betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 It also contains tutorial coverage of key CMake concepts and other basic tutorial content (but usually at a less complete and detailed level compared to "Professional CMake").
 Note that the "guides" provided in the online CMake Reference Documentation are also precisely duplicated in the online "Mastering CMake" book.

-Finally, if one searches the above mentioned documentation sources "Professional CMake", the online CMake Reference Documentation, and "Mastering CMake" and does not find the answer, then one can turn to web searches.
+Finally, if one searches the above mentioned documentation sources and does not find the answer, then one can turn to web searches.
-Just note that, as warned above, the answers found may be outdated (even from a few years ago).
+Just note that, as warned above, the answers found may be outdated (even from a few years ago) so one should make sure to double check to determine if this is still the best advice for the current state of CMake.
-But if one cannot find the answer any other way (short of asking the CMake maintainers themselves) these web searches can be helpful to learn how to address issues with CMake.

 <!---
 Publish: yes